-Description This relief from King Ashurbanipal's palace at Nineveh shows an Assyrian soldier kneeling next to a besieged Elamite city wall.
+Description This relief from King Ashurbanipal's palace at Nineveh shows a Neo-Assyrian soldier kneeling next to a besieged Elamite city wall.
 Holding his round shield over him for protection, he scrapes at the mud-brick fortification with his dagger in order to weaken the structure.
 During Ashurbanipal's reign in the final years of Assyria's military glory, large-scale siege scenes covered the palace walls.

 Credit Acquired by Henry Walters, 1927

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License